Announcing Skylink Cube – No-code human-to-human collaboration.

 “Session Traversal Utilities for NAT” (STUN) allows clients to learn what their public NAT’d IP address and port are.
 Once this is achieved it’s possible to provide the correct details to other clients that want to connect to your client.
 Typically, a STUN server is needed.
 A STUN client can send messages to the STUN server to get information about public IP and ports and retrieve that information.
 However, this protocol does not work for symmetric NATs.
 Symmetric NATs generate ports that are random for bindings.
 STUN cannot communicate that dynamic mapping when negotiating media paths.

 “Traversal using Relay NAT” (TURN) allows clients to send and receive data through an intermediary server.
 The TURN protocol is an extension to STUN.
 When endpoints are stuck behind different types of NATs, or when a symmetric NAT is in use, it may be easier to send media through a relay server.
 This is what TURN does.
 Clients connect to the TURN server, rather than trying to connect through difficult NATs.

 Credit: Sam Dutton (HTML5 Rocks)

 The Client Process

 Putting everything together.
 A client will generally require a TURN server (which has STUN protocol capabilities).
-Clients then generate a connection offer, and start to generate multiple candidates to be used to stream media to another client.
-The remote client will exchange the media offer/answers and candidates and then decide how to send media.
+Clients then generate a connection offer and start generating multiple candidates to be used to stream media to another client.
+The remote client will exchange media offers/answers with candidates and then decide how to send media.